h-sslefree/semver-maven-plugin/README.md

 * *major*

-Create a breaking changes in ygour project: x.0.0.
+Create a breaking changes in your project: x.0.0.

 **not yet implemented (will be avaiable in version 3.0.0)**
 * *rollback*

-Create a breaking changes in ygour project: x.0.0.
+Rollback a patch, minor or major version.
+Also deletes created GIT-tags on local and remote repository.

 *@Deprecated*
 * *cleanup-git-tags*